 After a couple of hours enjoying the trail, we took the ferry back to Luang Prabang and had lunch at Bamboo Garden Restaurant.
 We ate here every day because the food was just that good!

-If you’re up for it, you could climb Mount Phousi in the afternoon- apparently it’s a great spot to watch the sunset.
-Unfortunately, we were so tired from our travels that we spent the afternoon relaxing on the terrace at our hostel instead.
+f you still have energy to spare, you can climb Mount Phousi in the afternoon- apparently it’s a great spot to watch the sunset.
+Unfortunately, we were so tired from the day that we spent the afternoon relaxing at our hostel instead.

 When you arrive, you’ll be taken in a golf buggy to the start of a short forest trail leading to the waterfall.
 The trail passes through the Free the Bears rescue center, a government initiative to protect bears from the illegal wildlife trade.
 It’s a purely observational sanctuary, so you can watch the bears play, eat, and nap in their natural habitat as you walk towards the waterfall.